MrScratch123/CSOT_Pvt/Week 3/README.md

 ### Basic elements -

-* Main menu (try adding a settings button this time)
+* Main menu (try adding a settings button this time) (5 points)
 * A level selector in main menu with 3 different levels.
+(5 points)
 * The levels should be progressively difficult.
 * Bonus : Levels should be locked untill the previous level is beaten.
+(5 points)

 ### How the game works -